TTigges/mzd-usb-sensors/README.md

 #### Thanks:

-Wolfix for comming up with the main protocol when he heard that I wanted the CMU to communicate with a usb connected microcontroller, for the support and all the updates and ideas!
+Wolfix for coming up with the main protocol when he heard that I wanted the CMU to communicate with a usb connected microcontroller, for the support and all the updates and ideas!
 I can't thank you enough!

 jayrockk for supporting the idea from the beginning, for all the help with receiving the 433 MHz signals and for the work on the PCBs.